ElementalBit/FlightNotify-Indigo-2024/README.md

 - **Notifications:**
   - **Twilio:** API service for sending SMS notifications.
   - **SMTPlib:** Library for sending email notifications.
+  - **Web Push API:** Allows web applications to receive and send push notifications from a server, enabling real-time updates and interactions even when the application is not active in the browser.

 - **Database:**
   - **MongoDB:** NoSQL Database to store user, ticket and flight related data.